Join our guide Mateo (an Otago Peninsula local) on a full-day tour of Dunedin City and the Otago Peninsula.

 Each month is different at Penguin Place so please use this chart to get an idea of what might be happening at the time of your visit and read below for the latest update:

-October 2019 - Spring update: We are currently experiencing record low numbers of Yellow-eyed Penguins - an 86% decrease in the total population over the last two decades has been devastating.
+February 2020 - late summer update: We are currently experiencing record low numbers of Yellow-eyed Penguins - a 76% decrease in the total population over the last two decades has been devastating.
 Viewing will be variable and we never expect to see quantity but rather we focus on quality of the viewing.

-While this is very much a great start to viewing and breeding season in the reserve, the Yellow-eyed Penguin is at severe risk.
+The Yellow-eyed Penguin is at severe risk.
 This is a penguin whose prognosis is potential mainland extinction within the next 10-20 years!
 Your entrance fees to Penguin Place (included in the tour price) go directly towards the conservation of these wonderful creatures...you can help save the Yellow-eyed Penguin from extinction by joining us on tour!
-If you would like any further updates on the expected viewing before booking please email us.
+If you would like any further updates on the expected viewing before booking please email us

 Our final stop is at Taiaroa Head.
 We will hope the wind has picked up a little by this stage so that we can see the wonderful Royal Albatross.
 With a wingspan of 3.2 metres they are an impressive bird to view in flight!